IBE160/SG-Oslo-Best/docs/epics.md

 - **Acceptance Criteria:**
     - Given a cover letter is displayed,
     - When I click the "Save" button,
+    - Then the button's state changes to "Saved ✓" and becomes disabled.
+    - And a toast notification confirms the save action.
-    - Then the cover letter text is saved to the Supabase database, associated with my user ID and the job application.
+    - And the cover letter text is saved to the Supabase database, associated with my user ID.
-    - And I receive a confirmation that the letter has been saved.

 **Story 3.6: Update Job Application**
 - **As a** logged-in student user,